 Eagle Alert notifies campus with immediate emergency information; @UNTEagleAlert on Twitter provides real-time updates

-UNT uses a system called Eagle Alert to quickly notify you with critical information in an emergency.
+UNT uses a system called Eagle Alert to quickly notify members of the UNT community with critical information in an emergency.

-Eagle Alert allows UNT administrators to quickly contact campus community members by phone about emergency situations affecting the safety and well being of people on and around the UNT campus.
-The system sends voice messages to the phones, including cell phones, of all active faculty, staff and students.
-The system also can send text messages to cell phones if you grant the system permission to do so before hand.
+Eagle Alert allows UNT administrators to quickly contact the campus community members by phone about emergency situations affecting the safety and well being of people on and around the UNT campus.
+The system sends voice messages to the phones, including cell phones, of all students who have provided current contact information.
+The system can also send text or SMS (Short Message Service) messages to cell phones if the cell phone user has granted the system permission to do so.

-And @UNTEagleAlert is UNT's official campus emergency Twitter account.
-By following @UNTEagleAlert, you will receive emergency messages and updates in real time to keep you informed.
+And @UNTEagleAlert is UNT's official campus emergency Twitter account. @UNTEagleAlert, followers receive emergency messages and updates in real time to keep them informed.

 What's an emergency?